knwin/generic/arcade.md

 var confirmed = $datapoint.Confirmed;
 return {ts_mya[$feature["Township"]]);
 ```
-although variable name is appeared in the attribute list, actual usage will be {expression/expr#}
+Pop-up - although variable name is appeared in the attribute list, actual usage will be {expression/expr#}

+Label - variable name will be appeared in the field list